100 Level Courses

 JAPA 380: Japan in Motion.
 3 credits.

-This course introduces student to the evolution of Japanese performing arts from representations in Japanese mythology to the various folk and classical styles of performance.
-Among the aims of this course is to provide the classical foundations of Japanese performance and the ways it influenced modern and contemporary theater, cinema, and popular culture.
+Introduces the evolution of Japanese performing arts from representations in Japanese mythology to the various folk and classical styles of performance to modern and contemporary visual culture such as films and television dramas.
 Offered by Modern & Classical Languages.
-May be repeated within the degree for a maximum 6 credits.
+May be repeated within the term for a maximum 6 credits.

 Schedule Type: Lecture